 Shakespeare's missing years, described as “the funniest movie this year”

 (The Sun) and “a crowd pleasing treat” (Mark Kermode, The Observer).
+Since then he has continued to write commissioned feature scripts for companies including Aardman Pictures and BBC Films.

-He is a born-and-bred Brightonian, who likes dogs, films, classic VW's and (on the whole) people.
+Larry is a born-and-bred Brightonian, who likes dogs, films, classic VW's and (on the whole) people.